LukasHromadnik/FEL-UI-SZZ/PAL/10-search_trees.md

 1. merge the keys of the two leaves with the dividing key in the parent into one sorted list,
 2. insert the median of the sorted list into the parent and distribute the remaining keys into the left and right children of the median.

-Another option is to delete a node resulting in a insufficent number of nodes for the corrent split.
-Then merge all elements from leaves with the parent and create a new node for them.
+The \texttt{Delete} can also leads to a situation where the split is not possible due to insufficient number of elements in both leaves.
+In that situation merge all elements from leaves with the parent and create a new node for them.

 ### Insert (single)